BethelH/dwbalance/README.md

 - Modal to ask them to enter the full card number in order to delete it (+ are you sure check)
 - Integration test
 - Testing/Screenshots on a set of expected devices for use
+- Breaking determineBalance code from the router into a set of functions in a handler
+- Add jest as a dep for the api and write unit tests